-This guide is a resource to explore data visualizations in R. R provides several packages to produce high-quality plots.
+This guide is a resource to explore data visualizations in R. The R programming language provides several packages to produce high-quality plots.
 In this guide, we will discuss a few popular choices.
 The resources for the other packages can be found in the resources section below.
 Before you begin with this guide, install RStudio and use “packages” search in the help tab to view all installed packages.
 The code for installing packages and libraries is given in each segment.

 For a simple, single-line code visualization read the guide Approaches to select right Visualization for your data .